sthagen/m-ou-se-inline-python/README.md

 ### Syntax issues

 Since the Rust tokenizer will tokenize the Python code, some valid Python code is rejected.
-The two main things to remember are:
+The main things to remember are:

 - Use double quoted strings (`""`) instead of single quoted strings (`''`).